mckennapsean/haiku-scribe/project-plan.md

 - [x] **Add Management Functions:** Implement the "Save," "Load to Editor," "Copy to Clipboard," and "Delete" functionalities for saved haikus.

+- [ ] **Delete and save Haikus seamlessly:** see the design doc: `create-delete-design-doc.md` to build this feature to replace other methods for delete/save.

 ---